Barack Obama Presidential Center: Planning and design

 Preliminary plans were unveiled in May 2017, involving three buildings in geometric shapes covered in light-colored stone, roughly 200,000 to 225,000 sqft.
 The museum building (which will also include educational and meeting space) will be the tallest at 180 ft.
 The other buildings, a library building and a forum building, will be a single story.
 The latter building will feature an auditorium, a restaurant, and a public garden.
 In 2018, the center announced an agreement to place a Chicago Public Library branch within the complex.

 The unveiled plan incorporates the Jackson Park end of Midway Plaisance from the north (which would be readapted as a circular green space surrounding a water basin), and the entirety of the park's hockey field and adjoining parkland to the south, where the main buildings and new park landscaping are to be sited.
 As part of a wider plan to reclaim parkland and improve park safety, the project also necessitates the closure, between 60th and 67th streets, of South Cornell Drive, a 6-lane thoroughfare that runs along the western park lagoon and the park's golf course from Midway Plaisance to South Shore.
 Without improvements to other roadways that will accommodate local traffic, these closures will result in nine intersections in the area to operate over capacity causing substantial traffic delays.
 These infrastructure changes would not be paid for by the Obama Foundation, and would require government funding, expected to cost the city $175 million.

+In 2024, a fourth building designed by Moody Nolan Chicago and Renauld Deandre Mitchell designated The Programs and Athletics Center broke ground on the 19.3 acre campus.
+To be called Home Court, the building is designed to include a regulation size basketball court and other athletic facilities and community meeting rooms.
+That building is sometimes locally referred to as the "Obamalisk".

+On September 10, 2025, the Obama Foundation announced that it had commissioned ten artists to create 9 site-specific works for the Center.
+The artists are Nick Cave, Nekisha Durrett, Jenny Holzer, Jules Julien, Idris Khan, Aliza Nisenbaum, Jack Pierson, Alison Saar, Kiki Smith, and Marie Watt.
+(Cave and Watt will collaborate on one work.)
+They join Lindsay Adams, Spencer Finch, Richard Hunt, Maya Lin and Julie Mehretu who had previously been commissioned to create works.